drakefys2019/labs/_site/projects/lab1-1/lab1-1.md

 ### Balance
 Upon completing the factory door puzzle you enter into a room containing vase-like objects on pedestals.

-<span style="color: blue">Group Discussion: What do you notice about the relationships between these objects?
+<span style="color: blue">What do you notice about the relationships between these objects?
 As you complete the puzzles in the glass factory, consider the similarities between the symmetry of the control lines, and the symmetry in the forms of these objects.</span>

 ![Capture Image 1A](captures/capture_A1.jpg#capture)

 ### Material
 Observe how the tint of the glass plate affects the color of the sky in this shot.

-<span style="color: blue">Group Discussion: Are there other elements in the environment that seem to affect their surroundings?</span>
+<span style="color: blue">Are there other elements in the environment that seem to affect their surroundings?</span>

 ![Capture Image 2A](captures/capture_A2.jpg#capture)

 ### Intuition
 As you complete this section of the factory, consider how the melted glass affects your ability to solve the puzzle.

-<span style="color: blue">Group Discussion: Did you change your problem-solving technique as the glass grew progressively distorted?
+<span style="color: blue">Did you change your problem-solving technique as the glass grew progressively distorted?
 If so, what did you do differently to solve it?</span>

 ![Capture Image 3A](captures/capture_A3.jpg#capture)

 ### Bonus Puzzle
 This secret puzzle can be found tucked away on the roof of the factory.

-<span style="color: blue">Group Discussion: I wonder what simple lesson this puzzle is trying to convey...</span>
+<span style="color: blue">I wonder what simple lesson this puzzle is trying to convey...</span>

 ![Bonus Puzzle Image](captures/capture_A4.jpg#capture)